slowernews/wisdom-tldr/chapters/chapter_1_self.md

 ## On stress and health

 <!--
+> *"The curious paradox is that when I accept myself just as I am, then I can change."
+-- Carl Rogers*

 - an healthy mind does not speak ill of others.
 - you can't heal if you keep pretending you're not hurt.
+- the heaviest burdens that we carry are the thoughts in our heads.
 -->

 > *"Your brain has expectations, and it doesn’t want to be wrong.
 So when it’s wrong, it just makes up the difference."